GitHub - Forking - time now

 Now that we have the local copy of the code, we will link to the source to keep getting updates when files chanages in source.

-2. In your browser, go to the original git repository and copy the repository URL (the one used for cloning).
+to make sure that the upstream to the original repository is not set up yet. - In your browser, go to the original git repository and copy the repository URL (the one used for cloning).

-3. Execute the following comma git remote add upstream [URL] .
-Next check that this has worked, execute command git remote -v and check the fetch and push
+- Execute the following comma git remote add upstream [URL] .
+Next check that this has worked, execute command

-4. Now you will pull the changes from the original repository into yours, which you can do by executing the git fetch upstream command
+and check the fetch and push. - Now you will pull the changes from the original repository into yours, which you can do by executing the

-5. You will want to update the main branch, so will merge the upstream/main into the local origin/main by executing the git merge upstream/main command and then git push
+command - You will want to update the main branch, so will merge the upstream/main into the local origin/main by executing the

 origin/main branch.